Leveraging Competitive Analysis in Marketing

 These days, it seems like there is so much noise in the competitive market — it can be hard to break through.
 With new channels to communicate with customers, like social media apps, and new companies entering the market, the world as we know it is evolving daily.
-It is more important than ever for brands to have a solid grasp on the value they provide their customers.
+It is more important than ever for brands to have a solid grasp on the value they provide their customers and how they compare to their direct competition.
 Today’s brands must understand how to best reach their target audience and show them that they are not only different from their competitors, but better.

-This leads us to competitive research.
+To get gain a competitive edge it’s important to conduct competitive research.
 Crucial to any business strategy and marketing plan, competitive market research and analysis provides a clear picture of where your company stands with its target market and how it fares in the competitive landscape.
 By identifying and analyzing your brand’s competitors, you can have a better understanding of potential opportunities and gaps in the market as well as budding threats to your business.

 The Purpose of Competitive Analysis